rtous/deepquake/arvei/arvei_user_guide.md

 Once finished, it should have created an output directory within /scratch/nas/4/rtous/deepquake with the results and also a couple of files with the stdout and stderr.

+You can abort a job with "qdel JOBID".
+Obtain the JOBID with a "qstat".

 ## 10. Debugging

 Till the end of the exeuction the stdout an stderr files will not be copied to the outpus dir.
 In order to check the stdout/stderr output before the script ends you can: